LIFESTYLE AND DIVERSITY WITHIN BRUSSELS

 Work-life balance is very important, the website Business Culture details all the national holidays available in Belgium but also provides information on health insurance, the work culture and the typical average working hours that would be expected in the country.

-The Expat Arrivals website is very useful in terms of the forum and guides that is available, for Brussels specifically, questions can be answered on certain job adverts, education and the curriculum but also any further generic questions you may have.
-Apart from questions being able to be answered there is also a detailed guide focused on moving and living in Brussels which includes living costs.
+The Expat Arrivals website is very useful in terms of the forum and guides that are available, for Brussels specifically, questions can be answered on certain job adverts, education and the curriculum but also any further generic questions you may have.
+Apart from questions being able to be answered, there is also a detailed guide focused on moving and living in Brussels which includes living costs.